 Carbon monoxide is an invisible danger.
 This gas is difficult to detect and can have dangerous effects in large quantities.
 Most homes have carbon monoxide detectors to keep families out of trouble.
-However, if you’ve never experienced any outright issues, you may forget to check your sensor to ensure it is functioning correctly.
+However, if you’ve never experienced any outright issues, you may forget to check your sensor to ensure it functions correctly.
 Your family’s safety is priceless.
 The protective measures you take with your carbon monoxide detector can be lifesaving in an emergency.

 Why Are Carbon Monoxide Detectors Important?

 Carbon monoxide (CO) is an odorless and colorless gas that emanates from fuel-burning sources.
 You may already know your vehicle is a CO source, but there are other, less apparent, hazards.
 Everything from fireplaces and gas ranges to furnaces, grills, small engines, stoves and portable generators can also emit carbon monoxide.

 Exposure to carbon monoxide can make you and your loved ones sick.
 The signs of carbon monoxide poisoning mimic common flu symptoms, which makes it harder to pinpoint CO as the issue.
 The longer you are exposed to carbon monoxide, the more severe symptoms you will experience, including:

 - 200 ppm: You may experience a mild headache after two to three hours of exposure.

 - 400 ppm: You may have headaches and nausea after one or two hours of exposure.

 - 800 ppm: You may experience dizziness, a headache and nausea after 45 minutes and lose consciousness after an hour.

 - 1,000 ppm: You may lose consciousness after just one hour.

 - 1,600 ppm: You may experience headaches, dizziness and nausea after 20 minutes.

 - 3,200 ppm: You may have a headache, dizziness and nausea within five to 10 minutes and lose consciousness after 30 minutes of exposure.